 Basic models

-One of the first things you can do with an element is to give it a name:
+One of the first things you can do with an element is assign it to a named value:

 val burglary = Flip(0.01)

 A val represents a field with a name (in this case burglary) that takes on an immutable value (in this case the element Flip(0.01)).
-A field is not a variable; its value cannot be changed.
+A field is not a variable; its value cannot be changed (Note that the scala assignment of the field burglary cannot change, but the value of the Figaro class that is assigned to it, Flip(0.01), can change).
 You can use the value of a field by referring to its name:

 val alarm = If(burglary, Flip(0.9), Flip(0.1))